LeoBlanchette/PuggosWorldSDK/README.md

 # PuggosWorldSDK
 ## A Modding Assistant for Unturned

-The PuggosWorldSDK aims to help in some of the more laborious work of mod-making, such as:
+The PuggosWorldSDK aims to help in some of the more laborious tasks of mod-making, such as:

 1. Automatic .dat file creation, and simplified item design.
 2. Blueprint / crafting mods.
 3. Simplified mod generation.
 4. Extracting game data from Unturned.
+5. Automation, automation, automation.

 See built-in examples.